The injury of a child is frightening and emotionally draining for both the child involved and their parents.

 - Dog bites

-When a minor child is injured because of the negligence of another it is up to the parents or legal guardians of that child to seek compensation.
+When a minor child is injured because of the negligence of another it is up to the parents or legal guardians of that child to seek compensation with the help of a dog bite attorney in Atlanta.

 Handling personal injury claims involving children is slightly different than claims that involve adults, but with patience and proper advice it is possible to obtain a reasonable settlement for the injured child.